eidyvemba/bot_automation/README.md

-# bot_automation
+# Bots Automation
-A simple bots example
+A simple bots with Node JS